ImtiazVision/AWS-Professionals-Guide-to-Google-Cloud-Fundamentals/GCP_Computing_Architechture.md

 **Software as a Service (SaaS)** : Google's major apps, such as Search, Gmail, Docs, and Drive, are Software as a Service applications in the sense that end users consume them directly through the internet.

+### Difference between Google Cloud and AWS

+AWS has distinct regions and zones than Google Cloud.

+Google Cloud: Each area is made up of zones that are near to one another.
+Google provides multi-regional, global, and zonal services.